BerlinVagrant/vagrant-dns/README.md

       DNS Domain: ~test
 [ … ]

-$ resolvectl query test.machine.test
+$ resolvectl query machine.test
-test.machine.test: 33.33.33.10
+machine.test: 33.33.33.10

 -- Information acquired via protocol DNS in 10.1420s.
 -- Data is authenticated: no; Data was acquired via local or encrypted transport: no